CasKei/StudyVault/Term4/ISP/Notes/Inheritance.md

 Use keyword `extends`
 Subclass inherits all accessible data fields and methods from the superclass, except constructors.

-In a subclass inherited from a supercalss, you can
+In a subclass inherited from a superclass , you can
 - add new properties
 - add new methods
 - override the methods of the superclass